Algorithm Selection for Software Verification using Graph Neural Networks: Background

 \subsection{Machine Learning}

-Machine learning is used to solve tasks that would normally require rigorous, often impossible, programming.
+Machine learning is used to solve tasks that would be effectively impossible to program.
 For example, autonomous driving cars would require a complex series of conditionals to handle any given scenario a driver may encounter on the road.
 Instead of codifying a system of rules an autonomous car should follow when driving, machine learning has been used to learn how the car should react to a given scenario~\cite{sallab2017deep,kuutti2020survey}.
 The power of machine learning techniques are their ability to learn complex patterns in large corpora of data to make accurate predictions.

-A simple, yet effective machine learning technique for classification is the support vector machine (SVM)~\cite{boser1992training}.
+A simple, yet effective, machine learning technique for classification is the support vector machine (SVM)~\cite{boser1992training}.
 SVMs use training data to learn a boundary which maximizes the margin between the boundary and the data points of the two classes.
 When a new data point is presented to the SVM, it is classified based on which side of the boundary it lies.
 SVMs can be generalized to multiclass classification problems as well.

 One of the core concepts in machine learning is the idea of an artificial neural network (ANN) ~\cite{mcculloch1943logical}.
 These networks are a series of layers of nodes with connections between layers.
 Data is input into the network and flows through the network.
 As the data passes through the layers, calculations are performed on the data until the final layer is reached.
 The output is then used to answer the task the network is meant to solve.
 These networks go through a training phase where the calculations the networks perform are iteratively tuned, typically through a process called backpropagation~\cite{rumelhart1986learning}.